tyataessence/tyataessence.github.io/_posts/personal/2025-09-23-key-insights-khusi.md

 <span style="color:#D35400">Spirituality, inner search</span>

 - The river‑to‑sea analogy: in _Khusi_, the author says the book flows like a mountain river passing through plains and finally vanishing into the sea — meaning life as a process, moving through stages, facing turbulence, eventually seeking a merging with something larger.

+💡 The lesson is that our struggles, joys, and transitions are all part of a larger rhythm.
+Fulfillment comes when we stop resisting the flow and allow ourselves to become part of something greater than the self.

 <span style="color:#D35400">Authenticity vs performance in social settings</span>